 Stay at Château d´Artigny

-Le Chateau d´Artigny is the dream Belle Époque chateau built by François Coty, the famous perfumer.
-This castle hotel is located in the heart of the Loire Valley, just 15 km from Tours and overlooks the valley.
-The white stones of the majestic Château d'Artigny, its marble statues, woodwork and frescoes.
+The Château d'Artigny is a dreamy Belle Époque structure built by the renowned perfumer François Coty.
+This castle hotel, located in the heart of the Loire Valley just 15 km from Tours, overlooks the valley.
+From afar, one can spot the white stones of the majestic Château d'Artigny, its marble statues, woodwork, and frescoes.

 Don't miss the Château de Brézé

-Visit the Château de Brézé Note that the Château de Brézé is open every day from 10 a.m. to 6 p.m.
-It is recommended to book your ticket at least 24 hours in advance to ensure you have a place during the tour circuits.
-You can do it online.
-A ticket will cost you 11.80 euros for adults and 9.80 euros for students or 6.20 euros for 7 to 14 year olds and free for children under 7 years old.
-To take advantage of this, do not hesitate to book a shared shuttle service from Paris.
+The Château de Brézé is open daily from 10 a.m. to 6 p.m.
+It's advised to book your ticket at least 24 hours in advance to secure a place during the tour circuits.
+Tickets can be purchased online at a cost of 11.80 euros for adults, 9.80 euros for students, and 6.20 euros for children aged 7 to 14.
+Admission is free for children under seven.
+To make your trip more convenient, consider booking a shared shuttle service from Paris.

 How to go from Tours to Paris by shared shuttle ?